NanoBeacon/config-files/Temperature - Humidity - Pressure/Sensirion - SHT4X Humidity and Temperature Sensor/README.md

 It uses a I2C protocol to handle serial communication.
 This makes it an excellent option to work with the IN100.

+##### Disclaimer: The IN100 has a known issue where it cannot read more than 5 bytes at a time on the I2C bus.
+Any byte read past 5 will be seen as "0x00" on the IN100.
+However, this issue only exists when the bytes are read consecutively.
+If the read commands are split up by write commands, the IN100 can safely read past 6 bytes.

 ### File Description

 #### i2c_device_sw0_power_control_settings.cfg